ImBearChild/tarpitd.py/docs/manual/tarpitd.py.1.md

 The root of this problem is not clear, as tarpitd.py will wait until all data is written to the socket before closing it.
 Therefore, if a client has not received all the data, tarpitd.py will not close the connection.

-“A lot” in this context means that only `http_deflate_size_bomb` with high or no rate limit will face this problem.
+“A lot” in this context means that only `http_deflate_size_bomb` with high or no rate limit, and set `max_client` to a relatively low value, will face this problem.
 However, since the use of a rate limit is highly recommended (and enabled by default), it should not affect our main use case.

 ## AUTHOR